Develop innovative financing for agribusiness and renewable energies

 As such, Societe Generale is committed to providing access to a range of banking and non-banking services to one million farmers within five years, thanks to its YUP platform.
 In each country where Yup operates, they will benefit from at least four banking offers - deposit, withdrawal, different bill payments - and a non-bank offer adapted to a rural environment (health, education, advice ...).
 This commitment requires a joint mobilization, in association with partners.

 It is in this context that Societe Generale's partnership with Mambo Commodities has been set.
 Committed to the entire cotton value chain in Africa - locally established fertilizer blenders, industrial processing that valorizes the waste from the grading process, cotton trading ... - Mambo Commodities is one of the major players in the sector in Burkina Faso.
-More than 5,500 farmers, clients of Mambo Commodities, have been equipped with a Yup wallet.
+More than 14,500 farmers, clients of Mambo Commodities, have been equipped with a Yup wallet.
 They can now directly pay their inputs provided by Mambo Commodities to Yup agents deployed nearby and benefit from the entire offer made available.
 The adoption of electronic money for the payment of inputs and possibly cotton tomorrow will reduce cash exchanges, eliminating the logistics that accompanied it and related security issues.
-Like this first operation, with the help of partners, Societe Generale will continue enlisting farmers to reach a goal of one million by the end of 2023.

 The agricultural sector includes many players, farmers, cooperatives, SMEs or exporters.
 Societe Generale wishes to extend its historic commitment to them and understand the needs of agricultural cooperatives and SMEs in the sector.
 The Group's local presence allows it to turn to those actors who play a leading role in creating wealth in their territories.
 Societe Generale is committed to supporting stakeholders wishing to contribute to the local valorization of agricultural production, including in the food sectors.
 Many projects are being studied, in cashew nuts in Côte d'Ivoire, in cotton in Burkina Faso or in livestock production chains in Angola.
-Societe Generale is strengthening its teams in this direction to develop the expertise needed to apprehend these markets.
-As an illustration, the structured finance platform in Abidjan will be able to rely on an agribusiness competence center as early as 2019.
-The technical nature of these markets requires the formation of partnerships, to be part of a logic of cluster of skills.
+Societe Generale is also strengthening its teams in this direction to develop the expertise needed to apprehend these markets; the technical nature of these markets requires the formation of partnerships, to be part of a logic of cluster of skills.

 Societe Generale co-financed in Burkina Faso a study coordinated by the Avril Foundation targeting SMEs processing local agricultural products for the domestic market and export.
 Societe Generale and the Avril Foundation share the desire to improve the resilience of family farming through the structuring of sectors anchored in the territories.
 This approach creates lasting jobs that guarantee people's food security.
 Together, the two organizations are working to implement the recommendations of the study and in particular the structuring of a short-term guarantee fund for SMEs and agricultural cooperatives.